Let’s face it: Chances are that there’s another applicant to your target graduate school program with the same job title.

 (Are you that person at work that thinks they have great people skills but really doesn’t?)

 - Presented to C-level client executives weekly on project status; sole consultant invited to attend internal strategy development meeting with key client lead after presenting recommendations

 - Developed and maintained a risk management data model valued at $50M using SQL and tracked key risk indicators

-Stay tuned for the second part of this series on crafting your MBA resume, “Do’s and Don’ts every candidate should know.”
+Stay tuned for the second part of this series on crafting your resume for MBA applications, MBA Resume Best Practices: 4 Critical Dos and Don’ts (part 2).